 The code of conduct applies to all students working on a project at open Summer of code, paid and non-paid, except for the enforcers (cf. rule 9).
-Please read these rules carefully, if you infringe on one of them, you must fulfill a task from the punishments section.
+Please read these rules carefully, if you infringe on one of them, you must fulfil a task from the punishments section.

 No worries, we also have an achievements section.
 When we think you did a great job, there are nice extras to earn.